pcaversaccio/erc20-oz-sdk/README.md

 ## Connecting to the Rinkeby Test Network
 Since we are using public nodes, we will need to sign all our transactions locally.
 We will use `@truffle/hdwallet-provider` to do this, setting it up with our mnemonic.
 We will also tell the provider how to connect to the test network by using the [Infura](https://infura.io/) endpoint.

-Let’s start by installing the provider:
+Let us start by installing the provider:
 ```
 npm i @truffle/hdwallet-provider
 ```